nais/doc/docs/auth/explanations/README.md

 | Inactive |     ❌ No      | session has reached the _inactivity timeout_ |
 | Expired  |     ❌ No      | session has reached its _maximum lifetime_   |

-Inactive or expired sessions must obtain a new session by logging in again.
+Users with an inactive or expired session must perform a new login to receive a new, valid session.

-See the [session management reference](../reference/README.md#session-management) for more details.
+See the [session management reference](../reference/README.md#session-management) for details.

 ### Autologin

-The autologin option configures the login proxy to enforce authentication for all requests, except for paths that are explicitly excluded.
+Autologin configures the login proxy to enforce authenticated user sessions.
+If autologin is enabled, the proxy short-circuits all unauthenticated requests before they reach your application.

 !!! danger "Autologin vs. token validation"